Asymptotics of scalar waves on long-range asymptotically Minkowski spaces: Asymptotic expansions

 \subsection{Expansion at $\scri^+$: the long-range case}

 In this section we return to the general setting $m\neq 0$.
+The logification introduced in Section~\ref{sec:logification} added logarithmic terms to the operators in question (in order to remove them from the geometry).
 We proceed in much the same way as in the previous section, though significant modifications arise from the presence of $\rholog\log\rholog$ terms.
 In particular, the main difference is that, while in the short range case, we showed that $w$ was polyhomogeneous at $\scri$ with index set